Director of Doctoral Studies, Kroc Institute for International Peace Studies

-Professor Bolten is a development anthropologist whose interests range from understanding youth aspiration in the wake of civil war to the politics of chimpanzee conservation in unprotected forest fragments.
-She has conducted research in Sierra Leone since 2003, and in Botswana from 1996 to 2002.
-She teaches in the anthropology program and in the Joan B. Kroc Institute for International Peace Studies, is also a fellow in the Kellogg Institute for International Studies, and is a concurrent Associate Professor in Africana Studies.
-Professor Bolten is also a member of the Eck Institute for Global Health, and is a core faculty member of the Keough School for Global Affairs, which houses the institutes.
+Professor Bolten is a socio-cultural anthropologist whose interests range from generational friction in modes of labor, education, and agriculture, to multi-species entanglements in rapidly degrading forest-savanna mosaics.
+She has conducted research in Sierra Leone since 2003, and worked in Botswana from 1996 to 2002.
+She is currently Director of Doctoral Studies for the Joan B. Kroc Institute for International Peace Studies, in addition to teaching and mentoring in the anthropology program.
+Professor Bolten is also concurrent faculty in the Africana Studies Department, a fellow in the Kellogg Institute for International Studies and in the Pulte Institute, and a member of the Eck Institute for Global Health.
+She is a core faculty member of the Keough School for Global Affairs, which houses the institutes.

-In 2017 Professor Bolten co-edited a special journal issue on the Ebola epidemic in Anthropological Quarterly.
+In 2017 Professor Bolten co-edited a special journal issue on the West African Ebola epidemic in Anthropological Quarterly, a project that was highlighted in the recent best-seller AnthroVision, by Gillian Tett.